BananaAcid/adobe2affinity/README.md

 ### Related
 - But there is a dropdown top left below the menu, to select a specific object selection mode, but you need to activate the `Move Tool` and have no layer selected, to be able to change it <kbd>*2024-06-28, AP v2.5.3*</kbd>

+## Masking is ... different?
+### Solutions
+- Select your layer you want to add a mask to, click the mask-button below the layers.
+Do not expand the layer with its empty mask, and drag your masking layer right to the empty mask in that original layer.
+Click on the empty mask and press delete on your keyboard. <kbd>*2024-06-28, AP v2.5.3*</kbd>

 ---